vitorbeltrao/risk_assessment/README.md

 * **notebooks**: Inside this folder are the experimentation and prototyping notebooks for the entire project.
 Before creating all this current structure, we tested the project hypothesis with notebooks to verify its viability.

 * **tests**: Folder containing unit tests to verify that the API created to infer the machine learning model is returning the correct results.
+In addition, we also tested the model drift.

+* **model_drift_check**: Folder that contains the script that performs model drift checks in conjunction with pytest, whose tests are in the *tests* folder.

 * **main.py file**: Main script in Python that runs all the components.
 All this managed by *MLflow* and *Hydra*.